Farrell Family of Redesdale, Kilmacud, Stillorgan.

 Gloucester Street and is buried at Golden Bridge.

-9 William Farrell, artist born circa 1836 unmarried and a Sculptor living at Redesdale in 1901.
+9 William Farrell, artist born circa 1836 unmarried and a sculptor living at Redesdale in 1901.

 He died on 23 Oct 1924 at St Patrick's House, a home for the aged run by Sister Mary